Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### Network Economics and Fee Markets

-The competition for Bitcoin's limited block space creates a **fee market**.
-During periods of high demand, users bid for inclusion in the next block, driving up transaction fees.
-This market mechanism is crucial for the network's long-term sustainability, as fee revenue is expected to replace the diminishing block subsidy as the primary incentive for miners.
-Mining economics are a dynamic balance between electricity costs, hardware efficiency, and the value of block rewards and fees.
-For transaction prioritization, fee rates, and fee-bumping mechanics, See Chapter III, Section II "Transaction Structure and Prioritization."
+As we discussed in the transaction prioritization section, Bitcoin's limited block space creates a competitive fee market.
+This economic dynamic becomes increasingly important over time, as fee revenue must eventually replace the diminishing block subsidy as the primary incentive for miners.

 At a system level, the miner **security budget** is total revenue paid to block producers over time: subsidy + fees (per block, per day, or per epoch).
 Expressed in BTC this is straightforward, but for gauging attack resistance the relevant unit is typically **USD per unit time**, since both miners and potential attackers procure hardware, facilities, and energy in fiat terms.
 As specialized hardware improves, the cost per hash declines; holding "hashes" constant does not hold attacker cost constant.
 What matters economically is the dollar cost to acquire and operate enough hashpower for long enough to reliably reorganize the chain.